Optimal Design Emulators: A Point Process Approach: Introduction

-In many settings, solving this problem is challenging.
-Assuming $\chi$ is a discretized candidate set of cardinality $N$, the number of possible designs to explore is ${N \choose n}.$ The (Federov) {\em Exchange Algorithm} \citep{Fedorov:1972} is the most popular approach to solving this problem, which performs one-at-a-time updates to the design.
-Unfortunately, the optimization problem is notoriously difficult due to the large number of possible designs and the multi-modality of the optimization problem.
-More recently, modern optimization alogrithms such as particle-swarm methods and simulated annealing \citep{Chen:etal:2013} have been applied, but these can be difficult to implement reliably in modern settings \citep[e.g.][]{nguyen:etal:2019}.
+Assuming $\chi$ is a discretized candidate set of cardinality $N$, the number of possible designs to explore is ${N \choose n}.$ The {\em Exchange Algorithm} \citep{Fedorov:1972} is the most popular approach to solving this problem, which performs one-at-a-time updates to the design.
+Unfortunately, solving (\ref{eqn:designproblem}) is notoriously difficult due to the large number of possible designs and the multi-modality of the optimization problem.
+More recently, modern algorithms such as particle-swarm methods and simulated annealing \citep{morris:mitchell:1995,jin:etal:2008,Chen:etal:2013} have been applied, but these can be difficult to implement reliably in modern settings \citep[e.g.][]{nguyen:etal:2019}.

-When the dimensionality of the input space is high or the number of design points desired is large, performing optimal design remains practically infeasible.
+When the dimensionality of the input space is high or the number of design points is large, solving (\ref{eqn:designproblem}) remains practically infeasible.
 This is because constructing a designed experiment involves searching the $d$-dimensional input space $\chi\subset\mathbb{R}^d$, and, for each plausible solution, calculating an optimality criterion which can itself be computationally expensive.
-This challenging problem has typically only been made tractable by changing the optimality criterion to one based on a simplified model that is more computationally amenable.
-This approach is sometimes justifiable but rarely broadly desirable.
+This challenging problem has typically been made tractable by changing the optimality criterion to one based on a simplified model that is more computationally amenable.